metabrainz/acousticbrainz-server/models/sklearn/README.md

 # Machine Learning Infrastructure with scikit-learn (GSoC 2020)

-This repository contains the tool that is built for training SVM models of AcousticBrainz's datasets, as well as predicting where a single AcousticBrainz track instance can be classified based on the trained models.
+This folder contains the tool that is built for training SVM models of AcousticBrainz's datasets, as well as predicting where a single AcousticBrainz track instance can be classified based on the trained models.
 It is part of the *Google Summer of Code 2020* in collaboration with the **MetaBrainz** Open-Source